-/~sound:moonsound.wav

-Bad:
+$/\!\!\sim\!\!sound:\!moonsound.wav$ Bad:

-Welcome to the moon! /~sound:moonsound.way

-In the good example, there are two different actions occurring.
+Welcome to the moon! /~sound:moonsound.wav In the good example, there are two different actions occurring.
 One is that the first line is text to be spoken to the customer.
 Second is that the second line indicates to play the sound file called "moonsound.wav".
 In the bad example, two different actions are combined into one line.
 Since there is no key phrase at the start of the line, then the program considers that line to be text to be spoken.
 Therefore, the program will speak "Welcome to the moon! ", followed by "/~sound:moonsound.wav" (the program will say "slash" and "tilde").
 2. Key Phrase and Rules:

-The various key phrases described below have rules that have to be followed to be considered well-formed.
-If that's not the case, then it is assumed that the scenario file is not formatted correctly and the program will log an error into a file called "ERROR_LOG.txt" and exit.
+This section of the player file format document describes how to use the features of the SoundPlayer class (the player program) through the scenario files.
+Also, for the key phrases, there are rules that help to define the usage of them and if the key phrases are used correctly, then the scenario file can be considered as well formatted.
+Otherwise if it is not used correctly, then it is assumed that the scenario file is not formatted correctly and the program will log an error into a file called "ERROR_LOG.txt" and exit.
 Furthermore, the key phrases must be at the start of each line, and if there is no key phrase then the text is assumed to be spoken.
 2.1 Key phrase: /~pause:

 Structure for using pause key phrase is /~pause:num1, where num1 is any positive number.
-An example is as follows: /~pause:3

-To use the pause key phrase, it must be read as a separate line in the scenario file.
+An example is as follows: /~pause:3 To use the pause key phrase, it must be read as a separate line in the scenario file.
 Num1 is the number of seconds that the writer of the scenario wants to pause for, and in the case of the example, the program pauses for 3 seconds.

-Please note that if num1 is not a positive number, then the program will log an error message and exit, as it does not match the requirements for using this key phrase and therefore the scenario file is not well formatted.

-2.2 Key phrase: /~disp-string:
+Please note that if num1 is not a positive number, then the program will log and error message and exit, as it does not match the requirements for using this key phrase and therefore the scenario file is not well formatted.
+2.2 Key phrase: /~set-voice: